 Medica covers only a limited selection of durable medical equipment and certain related supplies, and hearing aids that meet the criteria established by Medica.
 Some items ordered by your physician, even if medically necessary, may not be covered.
 The list of eligible durable medical equipment and certain related supplies is periodically reviewed and modified by Medica.
-To request a list of Medica's eligible durable medical equipment and certain related supplies on the back of your Medica ID card.
+To request a list of Medica's eligible durable medical equipment and certain related supplies, call Member Services at the number on the back of your Medica ID card.

 Medica determines if durable medical equipment will be purchased or rented.
 Medica's approval of rental of durable medical equipment is limited to a specific period of time.
-To request approval for an extension of the rental period, call Customer Service at the number on the back of your Medica ID card.
+To request approval for an extension of the rental period, call Member Services at the number on the back of your Medica ID card.